UTNkar/bocken/README.md

 ## Translating

-Project Moore intends to be multilingual.
+The journal system for Bocken intends to be multilingual.
 The web application is available in both Swedish and English.
 Whenever any translatable text is added or changed it should be translated using translation files.